View on GitHub

 fn main() -> anyhow::Result<()> {

-// Ensure server readiness (automatically installs and starts if needed)
+// Ensure the server is ready (automatically installs and starts if needed)

 client::ensure_server_ready("cat-play-mml")?;